Stadia will now work on these Android TV devices

 Google recently announced that its Stadia video game streaming service will be available for more Android TV devices.
 Before, people who wanted to stream games from the cloud to their televisions needed the aging Chromecast Ultra.
 While the Chromecast Ultra worked well and was bundled with the Stadia Controller, it was the only option to play Stadia games on the television.
-Here is a list of every Android TV model that will officially support Stadia.
+Here is a list of every Android TV supports Stadia.

-- Google's own: Chromecast with Google TV
+- Google's own: Chromecast with Google TV - Snow

 - New TV: Hisense Android Smart TVs (U7G, U8G, U9G)

-- Beef stick: Nvidia Shield TV
+- Beef stick: Nvidia Shield Android TV 4K HDR

-- Beef box: Nvidia Shield TV Pro
+- Beef box: Nvidia Shield Android TV Pro 4K HDR

 - Cheap stick: Onn.
 FHD Streaming Stick